Please wait while the search results are loading...

 The alternative to the storage of nuclear waste is reprocessing, in which spent fuel is dissolved in nitric acid.
 The resulting substance is then separated into uranium, plutonium and unusable waste.
 The positive side of reprocessing is the recycling of uranium for further nuclear power generation.
 Surplus plutonium can be mixed with uranium to fabricate MOX (mixed oxide fuel) for use in a commercial nuclear power plant.
 MOX fuel contains 5% plutonium.
 Commercial MOX-fueled light water reactors are used in France, the United Kingdom, Germany, Switzerland and Belgium.
 In the U.S., MOX fuel was fabricated and used in several commercial reactors in the 1970s as part of a development program.
 The negative side of reprocessing is that the resulting plutonium may be used for nuclear weapons and the financial costs are prohibitively high.
 Additionally, environmentalists are extremely concerned about the potentially high levels of radioactivity produced during reprocessing, as well as the transportation of reprocessed waste.

-Other nuclear technologies will be used elsewhere in China.
-Westinghouse, a major maker of nuclear power plants built in China, using its AP1000 model.
+Safer Nuclear Power Technologies: Westinghouse, a major maker of nuclear power plants built in China, using its AP1000 model.
 As part of the deal, Westinghouse agreed to provide China with key technical knowledge necessary to enable China to eventually manufacture its own version of the AP1000 reactor, to be named the CAP1400.
 After Westinghouse took bankruptcy in 2017, the company successfully emerged from bankruptcy and was acquired by Brookfield Business Partners.
 The first AP1000 reactor, the Sanmen No. 1 in China’s Zhejiang province, entered commercial operation in September 2018.

 China is now focusing much of its attention on its own reactor, the Hualong One.
 It is based on the AP1000 design and developed by the China National Nuclear Corporation (CNNC).
 The first reactors powered by the Hualong One are the Fuqing 5 and 6 in the province of Fujian which began commercial operation in January and March 2021 respectively.
 CNNC then installed two units in Pakistan, the Karachi 2 and Karachi 3.
 Both were in commercial operation by mid-2022.

 The AP1000 is considered a generation 3+ reactor technology.
 Advanced generation reactors feature higher operating efficiency, greater safety and design that uses fewer pumps and other moving parts in order to simplify construction and operation and make emergency responses more dependable.
 “Passive” safety systems are built-in that require no outside support, such as external electric power and human action, to kick in.
 For example, the AP1000 features systems for passive core cooling, passive leak containment cooling and leak containment isolation.
 Passive systems rely on the use of gravity, natural circulation and/or compressed gas in order to react to emergencies.
+China hopes to be a major exporter of its nuclear power equipment and expertise to other nations, in the same way that it is a leading exporter of wind and solar equipment.

 The Middle East, where industrial and residential needs for electricity may climb, is a ripe area for nuclear power plant development.
 Saudi Arabia hopes to build 17 gigawatts of nuclear energy after 2040, beginning the process to issue a license to build in late 2022.
 Nearby in the UAE, the government has awarded a South Korean consortium called Korea Electric Power Corporation (Kepco) with a contract for the construction of four new nuclear plants at a cost of $18.6 billion.
 Three were in operation as of October 2022 with a fourth under construction.